maticnetwork/matic-cli/configs/README.md

 heimdallBranch: develop

 # Branch of contract to use.
 Repository: https://github.com/0xPolygon/pos-contracts
-contractsBranch: arya/matic-cli/pos-1869 # todo change to master once contracts team merges the PR
+contractsBranch: anvil-pos # todo change to master once contracts team merges the PR

 # Branch of contract to use.
 Repository: https://github.com/maticnetwork/genesis-contracts
 genesisContractsBranch: mardizzone/node-upgrade # todo change to master once contracts team merges the PR